Walediwura/npm-assignment/README.md

 Question 6: How do you run a script in the package.json ?

-By running the command 'npm run <script-name>'
+By using the command 'npm run <script-name>'